tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/最佳实践/手动搭建 Ghost 博客_intl_en.md

 ##  Prerequisites
 You should have a Linux CVM.
 If you have not purchased one yet, see [Getting Started with Linux CVMs](http://intl.cloud.tencent.com/document/product/213/2936).
-- A domain name that points to your CVM and already completed ICP filing.
+- A domain name that points to your CVM.
+If the domain name is used for Mainland China service, ICP filing is required.